jonluca/blog/_posts/2018-05-16-speeding-up-zsh.markdown

 header-img: "/images/rawbash.png"
 ---

-I was quickly opening multiple shells for an unrelated project today and noticed how abysmal my shell load speed was.
+I was opening multiple shells for an unrelated project today and noticed how abysmal my shell load speed was.
 After the initial load it was relatively fast, but the actual shell start up was noticeably slow.
-I decided to time it with `time`.
+I timed it with `time` and these were the results.

 <picture class="centered-image">
   <source srcset="/images/origzsh.webp" type="image/webp">